Our popular Senior Tax Lecturer, Neil Da Costa, explains why a career in tax could be an exciting and interesting option.

 I hope to have the opportunity to teach you some tax if you choose this exciting career.
 In writing this article I asked questions to 35 current students working as tax specialists and would like to thank all of them for their responses.

-Neil Da Costa is a Senior Tax Lecturer with Kaplan.
+Neil Da Costa is the author of "Advanced Tax condensed" and a Senior Tax Lecturer with Kaplan.
 He believes in inspiring his students and getting them to believe in themselves.
 For more information visit our tax courses page.